When Spirits Are Calling My Name: Celebration of indigenous culture

 The song extols the traditions of indigenous peoples and their efforts to protect their territories and cultures.
 For his solo appearance in 2000, Pontare wore a Sami costume associated with the indigenous population of Lapland in northern Sweden (and also the northern regions of Norway, Finland, and Russia).
-On his performance at the Eurovision Song Contest, Pontare was accompanied by a Cree Native American dancer, a Thule Inuit and a Norwegian Sami.
+On his performance at the Eurovision Song Contest, Pontare was accompanied by a Cree, Inuit, and Norwegian Sami dancer.

 Eurovision Song Contest 2000

 Melodifestivalen 2000 was the 40th edition of the Swedish national selection for the Eurovision Song Contest, which was being held in the Ericsson Globe Arena in Stockholm after Charlotte Nilsson's victory the year before with "Take Me to Your Heaven".
 Roger Pontare won the right to represent his country after his song "När vindarna viskar mitt namn" was chosen by the Swedish public after earning 227 points in the final voting results at the 40th edition of Melodifestivalen.
 The song was then performed in English as "When Spirits Are Calling My Name" at the Eurovision Song Contest 2000.